Binance USD (BUSD) Trading Down 0% Over Last Week

-Binance USD (BUSD) traded 0% higher against the dollar during the one day period ending at 8:00 AM ET on October 18th.
-One Binance USD token can currently be bought for $1.00 or 0.00003528 BTC on major exchanges.
-Over the last week, Binance USD has traded 0% lower against the dollar.
-Binance USD has a market capitalization of $2.11 billion and $605.01 million worth of Binance USD was traded on exchanges in the last day.
+Binance USD (BUSD) traded 0% lower against the U.S. dollar during the 24 hour period ending at 8:00 AM ET on October 23rd.
+Binance USD has a total market capitalization of $2.09 billion and approximately $567.52 million worth of Binance USD was traded on exchanges in the last day.
+One Binance USD token can now be bought for about $1.00 or 0.00003259 BTC on cryptocurrency exchanges.
+In the last seven days, Binance USD has traded 0% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.